find your perfect postgrad program

 Find postgraduate programs in FINANCE

 The world of modern finance is quite unlike what came before it.
-Developments in financial theory – embodied in the capital asset-pricing model, for instance – have changed how assets are valued, firms are structured, and much else.
+Developments in financial theory – embodied in the capital asset-pricing model, for instance – have changed how assets are valued, firms are structured, and many other elements.
 Firms in what used to be seen as disparate industries – commercial banking, investment banking, insurance, real estate/property, and so on – have ripped pages from one another’s books, only to end up competing with one another.
-Venerable financial institutions have been bought, merged, sold, and bankrupted.
-And on and on.
+Venerable financial institutions have been bought, merged, sold and bankrupted.

 And yet, for all of this change, much remains the same.
 There are periodic meltdowns, whether from a housing-driven credit crisis or an investment firm of Nobel Prize winners being over-confident in their ability to escape the effects of a downturn.
 People shout about the immense salaries and bonuses paid to the high-flyers in the industry.